Hoover070/neural-network-portfolio/README.md

 Highlighted Projects:

   [Titanic Survivors Analysis](https://github.com/Hoover070/MIS_Research_Hoover): Utilized machine learning algorithms to analyze the survival rates of Titanic passengers, showcasing data preprocessing, exploratory data analysis, model training, and validation.
-Project Repository

   [Mapping AI Research Evolution](https://github.com/Hoover070/DVM_RP_Hoover): An interactive data visualization project mapping the progression of AI and ML research over the past 20 years using data from arxiv.org.
-Project Repository

   [Conway's Game of Life Simulation](https://github.com/Hoover070/ConwaysGameOfLife): An implementation of the cellular automaton, Conway's Game of Life, using C# and Windows Forms, providing an interactive GUI to visualize the evolution of the game.
-Project Repository

 Repositories Overview:

   [Basic Neural Network](https://www.linkedin.com/in/williamhoover70/): A dive into foundational neural network models including Perceptrons and Multi-layer Perceptrons.